EbenFuentes/weather_project/README.md

 python manage.py runserver
 ```

 The development server runs at http://127.0.0.1:8000/.
-Currently, the la_view/ endpoind returns the location, current temperature, and current condition for Los Angeles using weatherAPI.
+Currently, the la_view/ endpoint returns the location, current temperature, and current condition for Los Angeles using weatherAPI.